DragonFoxCollective/SBEPIS/README.md

+> [!NOTE]
+> This repo is archived because SBEPIS's source code is now being hosted on [our website](https://git.dragonfox.dev/DragonFoxCollective/SBEPIS)!

 # SBEPIS

 SBEPIS is a first-person implementation of Homestuck's game SBURB.
 Our goal is to complete every hard task that other SBURB-sims haven't been able to do, like comprehensive AI and procedural alchemy.